 This means, of course, that traveling in Argentina will become cheaper for you.

-If you are earning your salary in another currency (usually, USD or Euro) or living on your savings in another currency, exchange rate fluctuations will have the same effect on you as if you were traveling: your currency will make it possible for you to buy more stuff in Argentine peso than before the depreciation.
+If you are earning your salary in another currency (usually, USD or Euro) or living on your savings in another currency, exchange rate fluctuations will have the same effect on you as if you were traveling: your currency will make it possible for you to buy more things in Argentine peso than before the depreciation.

 However, if you are living in Argentina on a salary in Argentine pesos, the depreciation of the peso will make your salary

 - Don’t carry too many Argentine pesos – only take out/exchange the amount of money you will need

 - Check the current exchange rate at ambito.com which gives you both the official exchange rate and the unofficial one.

 - Take some time to track down the best exchange rate in the exchange offices – they vary quite a lot!
-Read more here on how to exchange your money in Argentina!
+Read more about how to exchange your money in Argentina!

 - If possible, bring US dollars in cash – the demand is usually higher, and you will get a better rate for them.

 Are you aware of the situation of the currency exchanges of the countries that you travel to?
 Did you know about the situation of the currency exchange rate in Argentina before reading this post?
 Did you find the post useful?
 Please let me know what you think by dropping your comment below!